AtzeDeVries/docker-compose-nba/README.md

 ```
 GF_SECURITY_ADMIN_PASSWORD: jan
 ```
 This is the password for gafana.
-Kibana is reachable on port 3000
+Grafana is reachable on port 3000